 Although demand for AI/ML platforms and applications has grown in recent years, the market for these platforms and applications continues to evolve.
-The market demand for our software products is unproven, and important assumptions about the characteristics of targeted markets, pricing and sales cycles may be inaccurate.
-If customer demand does not develop as expected or we do not accurately forecast pricing, adoption rates and sales cycles for our AI/ML software platform product, our business, results of operations and financial condition will be adversely affected.
+The market demand for our software platform is unproven, and important assumptions about the characteristics of targeted markets, pricing and sales cycles may be inaccurate.
+While we believe that our AI/ML Software Platform will provide significant benefits and return on investment to customers, as it is a new technology and product, we are dependent on customers who are willing to adopt, purchase, and implement new technologies and products.
+If customer demand does not develop as expected or we do not accurately forecast pricing, adoption rates and sales cycles for our AI/ML Software Platform, our business, results of operations and financial condition will be adversely affected.